 And whether pigs have wings." ~ Lewis Carroll

 In other words, the time for discussion is here, and while I would love to hear your thoughts, ignorant comments really only serve to raise my blood-pressure and cause me to lose hope for humanity.
 If you should comment, keep it civil and support your answer.
-Stating, "Because...Jesus," or, "Because...God" does not count as "support."
+Stating, "Because...Jesus," or, "Because...God" does not count as "support.""To talk of many things:

 Anyway, please do us a favor and stop painting the world such a disturbing picture of what Christians look like.
 Not all of us hated the film, and a good portion of us loved it.
 Bitching and moaning serves absolutely zero purpose and should be avoided, especially if you feel it is your "calling" to shine a light upon the world.
 I can assure you that negativity and other forms of hate or aggression are not sources of light, so you can stop.
 Please.